AztecProtocol/docs-2/docs/pages/aztec-nr/installation.md

 # Installation

+## Ciara's Notes

+I've added some here but needs finishing probs

 Before learning how to create Aztec smart contracts, we must first install some tools we will use in the development process:
 - **Aztec Tools**:
     - `aztec`: to manage infrastructure subsystems (sandbox, sequencer, prover, pxe, etc) and provides utility commands to interact with the network